sarat9/awesome-ai-saas/README.md

 - [Jit.codes](https://jit.codes/): Auto code jsfiddle kind of code in HTML, CSS and Javascript
 - [Jam.dev GPT](https://jam.dev/jamgpt): AI Debugging Assistant
 - [Feathery.io](https://www.feathery.io/)Powerful AI form builder for product teams
+- [SMOL AI](https://github.com/smol-ai/developer) - Human-centric & Coherent Whole Program Synthesis aka your own personal junior developer
+- [open-interpreter](https://github.com/KillianLucas/open-interpreter) - Lets LLMs run code (Python, Javascript, Shell, and more) locally.
+You can chat with Open Interpreter through a ChatGPT-like interface.
+- [hyperwriteai](https://www.hyperwriteai.com/) - Uses browser in real-time and does the job for you.
+HyperWrite helps you work smarter, faster, and with ease.

+## Agent Based
+- [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) - An automated tool for code summarization and completion using GPT models.
+- [SMOL AI](https://github.com/smol-ai/developer) - Human-centric & Coherent Whole Program Synthesis aka your own personal junior developer
+- [open-interpreter](https://github.com/KillianLucas/open-interpreter) - Lets LLMs run code (Python, Javascript, Shell, and more) locally.
+You can chat with Open Interpreter through a ChatGPT-like interface.
+- [hyperwriteai](https://www.hyperwriteai.com/) - Uses browser in real-time and does the job for you.
+HyperWrite helps you work smarter, faster, and with ease.

 ## AI Image Generation
 - [Dall-E](https://openai.com/dall-e-2/) - An AI system that can create realistic images and art from a description in natural language.
 - [Midjourney](https://midjourney.com/home/) - AI that can create realistic images from descriptions and uploaded pictures.